Table of contents

 - Vegetable Oil

-- Xylitol – one of the most toxic foods for dogs
+- Xylitol – is one of the most toxic foods for dogs.

 - Zebra steaks

-- Foods bad for dogs that should also be kept avoided
+- Foods are bad for dogs and should also be avoided.

 - Safety Tips when feeding people food to dogs